Image credit: The wonderful Heidi SandStrom

 9 times out of 10, Christmas queues are cause by picky shoppers.
 People huff and puff whilst waiting in the queue and unfortunately it’s the till staff that get the blame.

-You’d be doing everyone a favour if you had your purse or card ready.
+Shoppers would be doing everyone a favour if they had their purse or card ready.
 Instead, customers decide to perform the macerana in front of everyone, desperately trying to pat every pocket to find their debit card.
 Once the final amount is given, they suddenly change their mind or want every item individually gift wrapped.

 They miss all the festivities happening outside

 Don’t ask a customer service assistant if they’ve been to the Christmas markets, or whether they’ve seen ‘that guy outside in the Olaf suit‘.
-Not to mention, they probably have so many shifts over the holidays that they struggle to see their friends and family.
+They haven’t left the shop all day.
+They probably have so many shifts over the holidays that they struggle to see their friends and family, let alone the festivities just outside their shop.

-It’s important to remember this when you hit up the boxing day sales.
+It’s important to remember this when you hit up the boxing day sales in particular.
 Shoppers are ruthless and often forget that retail staff give up their family time so that customers can grab a bargain.

 The stock room… it’s a mess

 “Do you have one in the back?”
 Such an innocent question that causes so much pain.
-It takes your victim a good 20 minutes to find a gift in the back sometimes.
-By the time they unearth themselves the shop floor is so busy that it’s hard to remember who asked for the item in the first place.
+It often takes a v̶i̶c̶t̶i̶m̶ ̶ friendly customer service assistant a good 20 minutes to find a gift in the back.
+By the time they unearth themselves from the stock room the shop floor is so busy that it’s hard to remember who asked for the item in the first place.

 They have to fight the thrifty